lsieun/learn-open_source/Maven/plugins/plugin-repositories.md

 # Plugin repositories

 Maven downloads plugins on demand when it cannot find a plugin in **its local repository**.
-By default, Maven looks for any plugin that is not available locally in **the Maven plugin repository** defined by the super POM file (this is the default behavior; you can also define plugin epositories in the application POM file).
+By default, Maven looks for any plugin that is not available locally in **the Maven plugin repository** defined by the super POM file (this is the default behavior; you can also define plugin repositories in the application POM file).
 The following code snippet shows how to define plugin repositories:

 ```xml
 <pluginRepositories>